arungovindm2001/digitizing-prescriptions/README.md

  2. Clone this repo using this command below <br/>
  `git clone https://github.com/arungovindm2001/digitizing-prescriptions`
  3. Open the project with Android Studio/VS Code.
+ 4. Install the required dependencies by the following command<br>
+ `flutter pub get`
- 4. Connect your phone with developer mode switched on
+ 6. Connect your phone with developer mode switched on
 	 - Steps to turn on developer mode:
 		1. Open **Settings**.
 		2. Select System.